NicoLafakis/SimCRM-v6/docs/verification-flow.md

 1. **Signup Success** – `SignUpPage` receives the created player payload from `/api/dev-auth/signup`.
 2. **Transition to Verification Intro** – App stores the pending user and switches to the `verification-intro` view.
 3. **Verification Instructions Screen** – Presents the purpose of the challenge, the controls (keyboard + touch), and a “Launch Challenge” button.
 4. **Tetris Verification Game** – The player must drop pieces into a 10×20 grid.
 Completing at least one line marks success.
+The game now defaults to a classic rule set (no ghost, no next-piece preview, no hard drop) unless enhanced mode is explicitly requested.
 5. **Completion** – On success, the game notifies App, which promotes the pending user to the signed-in user and returns to the dashboard state.

 ## Components & State